allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 the following permission roles can uncheck the box: Ops Desk, Training Auditor/Arms, Administrator, and Flight Schedulers.

-3. When al crew on a sortie have unchecked No-Go boxes, the tail number will display.
+3. When all crew on a sortie have unchecked No-Go boxes, the tail number will display.

 How does this affect Maintenance?
 The MX Scheduling permission role has permission to see tail numbers at all times.